Erionite: Exposure

 Deposits of fibrous erionite are located in Arizona, Nevada, Oregon, and Utah, as well in urban Auckland in New Zealand.
 These zeolite beds may be up to 15 feet thick and may lie in surface outcroppings.
 Erionite fibers have been detected in samples of road dust in Nevada and U.S. residents of the Intermountain West may be potentially exposed to fibrous erionite in ambient air.
 In the summer of 2009 North Dakota began a study of possible erionite exposure among residents.
 Erionite has also been identified in samples from the Tertiary Arikaree Formation in southeast Montana and northwest South Dakota.

 In the past, occupational exposure occurred from erionite mining and production operation.
 Nowadays potential occupational exposure to erionite usually occurs during the production and mining of other zeolites.
 Erionite was also reported to be a minor component in some commercial zeolites.
 Therefore, the use of other zeolites may result in potential exposure to erionite for the workers and the general population who use the zeolites in a variety of processes and products.
 Total dust exposures for miners in an open-pit zeolite mine that contained some erionite in Arizona ranged from 0.01 to 13.7 mg/m^{3}; respirable dust in the mining area was 0.01 to 1.4 mg/m^{3}.

-Erionite is held responsible for the high incidence of asbestosis and various forms of lung cancer within the Turkish village of Tuzkoy near Nevsehir in the popular tourist region of Cappadoccia.
+Erionite is held responsible for the high incidence of lung cancer, especially malignant mesothelioma within the Turkish village of Tuzkoy near Nevsehir in the popular tourist region of Cappadoccia.